Quick Search: go

 Once a communication has been made and a government reply requested, it may seem that the process is out of your hands, but there are a number of ways in which you can follow-up:

-• If a government response is received by OHCHR, it is published it in the communications database, and you can send any further comments to the OHCHR.
+• If a government response is received by OHCHR, it is published in the Special Procedures communications database, and you can send any further comments to the OHCHR.

 • The communication and any government response (or non-response) can be used in your domestic advocacy to press the government to live up to promises it made to the Special Procedures, or to highlight misleading claims.
 The government could also be encouraged to respond, and its failure to do so could be publicised.